 When it comes to creating a home you love, it’s all about the details.
-And since we’ve been spending more time at home than ever lately, I’ve realized how important it is that my home evokes a calm and cozy energy—one that makes me feel like I’m entering a personal sanctuary.
+Because the past several years have seen us spending more time indoors (and now, even with mask mandates lifting, have solidified our enduring love of interiors), I’ve realized how important it is that my home evokes a calm and cozy energy.
+I want to ensure the space that I curate and envision makes me feel like I’m entering a personal sanctuary—and welcome others in with love and comfort.
 To that end, finding the best home décor shops online has been my most recent passion.

-And since I haven’t been able to spend my weekends at estate sales or exploring local boutiques, I’ve tried to shop small and support these home décor shops online shops instead.
-I’ve found some real gems that I never knew about—but now can’t stop telling everyone about (hopefully you will too!)
+Life has been busy lately, and I haven’t been able to spend my weekends at estate sales or exploring local boutiques.
+Solution?
+I’ve tried to shop small and support home décor shops online shops instead.
+I’ve found some real gems that I never knew about—but now, I can’t stop sharing them with everyone.
+After you get to the end of this article, I imagine the same will be true for you, too.

 This quaint shop calls the famous Magazine Street in New Orlean’s Uptown District home.
 It is a must-go every time I visit the city, and I wind up wanting to stay for hours browsing the perfectly curated displays.
 The shopping experience truly evokes that feeling of a perfect Sunday: calm, sunny, and clean, with white linens billowing in the breeze.
 It’s evocative of jazz playing, incense in the air mixed with lemon and herbs, fresh greens and flowers from the garden, and something roasting in the oven.
 Sunday Shop is truly a holistic retail experience for all of the senses.